 Recently I read this CLO article that discusses corporate training and suggests that we need to think about how we train people in the workplace.
 I agree.
-Rather than relying mostly on classroom events, we should place more emphasis on the 70:20:10 approach to learning.

 When Tandem Solutions launched our LongitudinaLearningTM practice a dozen or so years ago, we borrowed heavily from adult learning theory, which has been documenting and researching the way adults learn for at least 50 years.